Back to Tutorials

 inputs = prepare_input(input_text)

-Step 4: Generate Response from Model
+Step 4: Generating a Response

 with torch.no_grad():